 You’ve got a longstanding association with Japan.
 Is there anything from Japanese culture you feel Britain needs more of at this time?

-Just a Day was originally a B-side but found commercial success on the soundtrack on Gran Turismo.
+Just a Day was originally a B-side but found commercial success on the soundtrack of PlayStation racing game Gran Turismo.
 Are you a gamer?

 Grant Nicholas: Not really although I have dabbled a bit on the tour bus over the years.
 I’m more of a Space Invaders and Galaxian gamer, old school.